 sexual and asexual.
 Sexual reproduction is the union of the pollen and egg, drawing from the genes of two parents to create a new, third individual.
 Sexual propagation involves the floral parts of a plant.
 Asexual propagation involves taking a part of one parent plant and causing it to regenerate itself into a new plant.
 The resulting new plant is genetically identical its parent.
 Asexual propagation involves the vegetative parts of a plant: stems, roots, or leaves.

-crop propagation and cultural practices
+crop propagation methods in relation to cultural practices

 Sexual propagation involves the union of the pollen (male) with the egg (female) to produce a seed.
 The seed is made up of three parts: the outer seed coat, which protects the seed; the endosperm, which is a food reserve; and the embryo, which is the young plant itself.
 When a seed is mature and put in a favorable environment, it will germinate (begin active growth).
 In the following section, seed germination and transplanting of seeds will be discussed.

-crop propagation by seed
+crop propagation methods by seed

 Germination will begin when certain internal requirements have been met.
 A seed must have a mature embryo, contain a large enough endosperm to sustain the embryo during germination, and contain sufficient hormones to initiate the process.
 In general, do not expect more than 65% to 80% of new seeds to germinate.
 From those germinating, expect about 60% to 75% to produce satisfactory, vigorous, sturdy seedlings.

-Advantages Of Propagating From Cuttings
+Advantages Of Propagating crops From Cuttings

 Asexual propagation can be used for plants with low seed production.